 - Open Chrome;

-- Choose a tab to return to or open up a new one by pressing the + sign.
+- Select a tab or open a new one to exit Incognito mode.

 Is private browsing safe?

 With private browsing enabled, all you’re getting is a little bit of privacy.
 Your safety online does not change one bit.
 Just because you don’t remember doing something doesn’t mean that others don’t remember it too.
-Be it on iPhone, iPad, iPod touch, or a computer, your private browsing can still be traced.
+Be it on an iPhone, iPad, or a computer, your private browsing can still be traced.

 Your ISP (Internet Service Provider) can still see what you’re doing since the data goes through their servers.
-The same goes for employer or school computers – if you use one of theirs, they usually monitor users with third-party programs, or the user has to log in to their servers to use the device.
+The same goes for workplace or school computers — they can monitor users with third-party programs or by requiring them to log in to their servers to use the device.

 If you’re using Wi-Fi, the owner of the network can check your activity on the internet through the router’s admin panel.
-Also, the sites you visit can track your behavior and recognize your browsing patterns and user ID.
-One of such is Google Analytics.
+Also, the sites you visit can track your behavior and recognize your browsing patterns and user ID through Google Analytics.

 Incognito mode and the Google scandal